aeperez24/videoScrapper/README.md

 # videoScrapper

 VideoScrapper is a simple application to scrap and download series eposiodes from specific web pages.
-To be used is necessary to modify the app.yaml configuration file where you need to specify the nexts fields:
+To be used it's necessary to modify the app.yaml configuration file where you need to specify the nexts fields:
 ## How to use:
 - OutputPath: This is the path where episodes will be stored  when the are downloaded.